-(10) Indicate if any FD or Construction activities that are part of that apply. this proposed project are under way or completed.
-Check all ☐ Final Design activities are complete. ☑ Final Design activities are in progress. ☐ No Final Design activities are in progress or completed. ☐ Construction activities are complete. ☐ Construction activities are in progress. ☒ No Construction activities are in progress or completed.
-Describes an experience of the description of the contract of the description of the contract of the description of the contract of the contra 11.
-If an

-Describe any activities that are under way or completed in the table below.
-If more space is necessary, please provide the same information in a supporting document and list in Section G.2 of this application.
+(15) Indicate if any FD or Construction activities that are part of the that apply. nis proposed project are underway or completed.
+Check all Final Design activities are complete.
+Construction activities are complete.
+Final Design activities are in progress.
+Construction activities are in progress. ☐ No Final Design activities are in progress or completed.
+No Construction activities are in progress or completed.
+Describe any activities that are underway or completed in the table below.
+If more space is necessary, please provide the same information for additional activities underway or completed in a supporting document and list in Section G.2 of this application.

 Activity Description Completed?
 (If yes, check box) Start Date (mm/yyyy) Actual or Anticipated Completion Date (mm/yyyy) 95% NEPA Document Evaluation of environmental impacts, and summary of work to this point.
-02/2010 12/2010 Design Plans Specifies the proposed design of the siding. \boxtimes 07/2010 07/2010 Estimate Gives split out of costs for project.
-07/2010 07/2010 Project Location Sketch Gives topographic map and aerial view of project location. \boxtimes 07/2010 07/2010 Design Plans and Estimate of Access Point Design Plans of Access Point off of Highway 50 for signal maintenance. \boxtimes 07/2010 07/2010 Environmental Clearances Evaluation of historic impact.
-02/2010 02/2010 Panoramic Map Maps for length of project. \boxtimes 07/2010 07/2010 MoDOT Design Plans and Estimate for Access Entrance Design plans and estimate for construction of access.
+02/2010 12/2010 Design Plans Specifies the proposed design of the siding.
+07/2010 07/2010 Estimate Gives split out of costs for project. \boxtimes 07/2010 03/2011 Project Location Sketch Gives topographic map and aerial view of project location.
+07/2010 07/2010 Design Plans and Estimate of Access Point Design Plans of Access Point off of Highway 50 for signal maintenance.
+07/2010 07/2010 Environmental Clearances Evaluation of historic impact.
+02/2010 02/2010 Panoramic Map Maps for length of project.
+07/2010 07/2010 MoDOT Design Plans and Estimate for Access Entrance Design plans and estimate for construction of access.
 07/2010 07/2010 R/W Map Map identifying right of way.
-07/2010 07/2010 Wetland Data Sheets Evaluation of wetlands. \boxtimes 07/2010 07/2010
+07/2010 07/2010 Wetland Data Sheets Evaluation of wetlands.
+07/2010 07/2010